os-guy/atl-gui/README.md

 ## License

-This project is released under the MIT License.
+This project is released under the GPL License.
 See the LICENSE file for details.

 ## Contributing